cchantep/acolyte/reactive-mongo/readme.md

 Driver behaviour is configured using a connection handler, itself based on query and write handler, managing respectively Mongo queries or write operations, and returning appropriate result.

 You can start looking at empty/no-op connection handler.
-This one has no query or write handler, so has no response can be provided to any command performed with ReactiveMongo configured in this way, it will raise explicit error `No response: ...` for every request.
+With driver configured in this way, there is no query or write handler.
+So as no response is provided wherever is the command performed, it will raise explicit error `No response: ...` for every request.

 ```scala
 import reactivemongo.api.MongoDriver